AntonioNoack/MyWorld/README.md

 The most interesting stuff happens in me/corperateraider.
 AntiCheat was included back then, but often haved badly, so I removed it.
 I can ofc be reactivated.

+# Map
+If you are lost on the map, just look up Jena, Germany on Google Maps or OpenStreetMaps.
+It's based on that, all streets are the same!